tulip-control/omega/doc/doc.md

 ## Symbolic automata

-These automata are described by formulae that are represented as strings or BDDs.
+These automata are described by formulas that are represented as strings or BDDs.
 The user-defined attributes are:

 - initial condition,